blueogive/reveal.js-docker/README.md

 The image can be started with:

 ```
-docker run -p 8000:8000 \
+docker run -d --name revealjs \
+    -p 9000:8000 \
     -p 35729:35729 \
-           -v ./presentations:/revealjs/presentations \
+    -v ./presentations:/revealjs \
-           agiled/reveal.js-docker
+    blueogive/reveal.js-docker
 ```

-For easier use I recommend using a docker-compose.yml like this:
+For easier use I recommend using a `docker-compose.yml` like this:

 ```
 revealjs:
-  image: agiled/reveal.js-docker
+  image: blueogive/reveal.js-docker
   ports:
-    - "8000:8000"
+    - "9000:8000"
     - "35729:35729"
   volumes:
-   - ./presentations:/revealjs/presentations
+   - ./presentations:/revealjs
 ```

 ## Access reveal.js

-reveal.js will be available on ```localhost:8000```.
-The side will show the direcories in ```./presentations``` click on ```demo``` to start the demo presentation.

-## Create new presentations

-To create a new presentation I recommend copying the demo presentation and modify it.
-If you want to create a copletely new presentation, make shure that you set the path to the reveal.js resources correctly.
-The resources are in the directory above the presentations, so all paths should start with ```../..```.
+With the container running, the default presentation is accessible by browsing to `[http://localhost:9000](http://localhost:9000)`.
+The official reveal.js demo presentation is available at `[http://localhost:9000/demo.html](http://localhost:9000/demo.html)`.
+A two-slide whiteboard demo is available at `[http://localhost:9000/whiteboard.html](http://localhost:9000/whiteboard.html)`.